 Should You Get a Synchrony CD Account?

-You should consider opening a Synchrony CD account if you have at least $2,000 to stash away and you’re looking for a way to really grow your savings and you don’t mind losing access to your money for a set period of time.
+You should consider opening a Synchrony CD account if you have at least $100 to stash away and you’re looking for a way to really grow your savings and you don’t mind losing access to your money for a set period of time.
 Each account comes with a high interest rate so there’s no doubt you’ll see some growth no matter which term you choose.
-You just have to make sure you have at least $2,000 you can safely put away.
-This means you know you won’t need that $2,000 to pay for emergencies before your CD matures.
-That will help you avoid debt and any early withdrawal penalties.
+You just have to make sure you have at least $100 you can safely put away.

 If you want to really take advantage of Synchrony’s great rates and maximize your earnings, you should consider building a CD ladder.
 This involves opening multiple CDs at the same time, each with a different maturity date.
 That way, you can have some payout when each CD ends, creating a stream of income you can use every few months.
 That also helps you avoid being forced to make any early withdrawals from a longer-term CD.